DOAGenesys/G-Airlines-API/README.md

 This project is optimized for deployment on [Vercel](https://vercel.com).

+**Important Note on Compatibility:** The middleware uses the standard `redis` package, which is not fully compatible with Vercel's Edge Runtime.
+This may lead to deployment errors.
+The Vercel-recommended approach is to use the `@upstash/redis` package.

 1.  **Push to Git:** Push your project to a GitHub, GitLab, or Bitbucket repository.

 2.  **Import Project on Vercel:** From your Vercel dashboard, import the Git repository.
-Vercel will automatically detect that it is a Next.js project.

 3.  **Connect Redis Database:**
     -   From the Vercel dashboard, navigate to the "Storage" tab.
     -   Select a Redis provider (like Upstash) and create a new database.
     -   Connect the database to your project.
-Vercel will automatically add the required environment variables.
+Ensure the `REDIS_URL` environment variable is created.

 4.  **Add API Key Environment Variable:**
     -   Navigate to the "Settings" -> "Environment Variables" tab.